Climb Ben Lomond

 Ben Lomond is on the east side of Loch Lomond at Rowardennan, which is at the end of an 11-mile dead-end road from the village of Drymen (there are no busses on that road beyond Balmaha.)
 Cruise Loch Lomond runs twice daily sailings by their water bus from Tarbet on the west side of Loch Lomond.
 Check their website for details of the Ben Lomond Rambler water bus.
 Rowardennan is on the route of the West Highland Way (more about that soon.)

-How to navigate to Ben Lomond?
+Directions to Ben Lomond?

-Forestry and Land Scotland has a car park for Ben Lomond at Rowardennan; please note that this quickly fills.
+Forestry and Land Scotland has a car park for Ben Lomond at Rowardennan; this quickly fills.
 Also, if the car parks are full in Balmaha and Rowardennan, the police will close the road.
 So the best advice is to go early and don't park illegally.
 If you do, you could receive a ticket and, more seriously, prevent emergency vehicles from getting into Rowardennan, which has sadly happened in the past.

 How much does it cost to park at Ben Lomond?